chariot-giving/agapay/README.md

 Payers are the individuals or organizations that send payments to the recipients in the `Agapay` network.

-To join the network, a payer registers for an account with `Chariot` and goes through a KYC process.
+To join the network, a payer registers for an account with `Chariot` and goes through an onboarding process.
-After they are approved and verified, they are given an FBO (For Benefit Of) bank account.
+After they are approved and verified, they are given API keys.
+In the future, if we wanted to support end-to-end payment solutions, we would also set up a payment account (FBO) for the payer.

-The payer then has 3 options to send payments to recipients:
+The payer then has 2 options to send payments to recipients:

-1. **Send a payment via `Agapay` API to a recipient** In this flow, `Chariot` processes the request and pushes the payment from the payers FBO account to the recipient's account.
-2. **Read the recipient's `Agapay` address via API and send a payment via their preferred payment method** In this flow, the payers read the non-sensitive account and routing numbers and create a payment intent for a payment that will be sent via the payers' preferred payment method.
+1. **Read the recipient's `Agapay` address via API and send a payment via their preferred payment method** In this flow, the payers call the API to read the non-sensitive account and routing numbers and create a payment intent for a payment that will be sent via the payers' preferred payment method.
+ This option is ideal for small-medium sized payers that manage their own Accounts Payable systems.
-3. **Delegate `Agapay` API access to Accounts Payable systems** In this flow, the payers delegate `Agapay` API access to their Accounts Payable systems via an OAuth application.
+2. **Delegate `Agapay` API access to Accounts Payable systems** In this flow, the payers delegate `Agapay` API access to their Accounts Payable systems via an OAuth application.
  The Accounts Payable systems can then read the recipient's `Agapay` address via API and send a payment via their preferred payment method.
+ Note that this method requires Chariot to offer OAuth and for charitable AP systems to have built an integration with the `Agapay` API.

+In the future, `Chariot` could also offer our own Accounts Payable system that is integrated with the `Agapay` API.

 ![Payer Onboarding Flow](./docs/assets/payer_onboarding_flow.png)